Janus Henderson Group plc (NYSE:JHG) stock: Is this a flash in the pan today?

 Sponsored

-As well, it is important to consider JHG stock ratios such as price-to-sales, which is currently 1.72.JHG’s price to book ratio for the most recent quarter was 0.96, resulting in an 2.69 price to cash per share for the period.
+As well, it is important to consider JHG stock ratios such as price-to-sales, which is currently 1.74.JHG’s price to book ratio for the most recent quarter was 1.02, resulting in an 2.71 price to cash per share for the period.

 How does Janus Henderson Group plc (JHG) stock rate among analysts?
 Buy, sell, or hold?